comparisons

 Pricing

 Both are free to start.
 Siloe's free plan includes unlimited bookmarks, up to 25 Collections, up to three linked profiles, on-device OCR search, and reminders.
-Siloe Pro is $60/year (about $5/month) or $7/month billed monthly, adding smarter and semantic search, duplicate detection, and more.
+Siloe Pro is $49.99/year (about $4.17/month), $6.99/month billed monthly, or a $199.99 one-time lifetime, adding smarter and semantic search, duplicate detection, file exports, and Notion and Google Sheets sync.
 Dewey's free plan covers one connected account.
 Dewey Pro is $90/year (about $7.50/month) or $10/month for unlimited accounts and the Notion and Sheets integrations, with a $225 one-time lifetime option.
-Siloe Pro is the cheaper subscription; Dewey is the one to look at if you prefer a single lifetime payment.
+Siloe is the cheaper pick either way: less per year, and less to own outright ($199.99 versus $225).

 Who Siloe is best for

-- You save mostly on your iPhone and want an app that lives there.
+• You save mostly on your iPhone or Mac and want an app that lives there, not in a browser.

-- Your real problem is revisiting what you saved, with reminders and resurfacing, not just storage.
+• Your real problem is revisiting what you saved, with reminders, resurfacing, and AI insights, not just storage.

 Who Dewey is best for

-- You need broad platform coverage, like LinkedIn, Bluesky, Mastodon, and Substack.
+• You need the widest platform coverage, like Mastodon, Threads, Substack, and general web.

 Can you use both?

 You can.
-Some people use Dewey on a desktop for export and Notion syncing, and Siloe on their phone for a private, searchable library they actually revisit.
+Some people use Dewey on a desktop for public collections and the widest platform coverage, and Siloe on their phone and Mac for a private, searchable library they actually revisit.
 But most people land on the one that matches where they save: if that is your phone, Siloe; if that is your browser, Dewey.
 If you are weighing other options, see our Siloe vs Raindrop comparison or our guide to the best social bookmark managers for iOS.

 The bottom line

-If you save mostly on your iPhone and want those saves private, deeply searchable (including the text inside images), and actually resurfaced, choose Siloe.
-If you live in the browser and need broad platform coverage plus serious export and integrations, choose Dewey.
+If you save mostly on your iPhone or Mac and want those saves private, deeply searchable (including the text inside images), resurfaced, and exportable to your other tools, choose Siloe.
+If you live in the browser and need the widest platform coverage plus public, shareable collections and RSS, choose Dewey.
 They are aimed at different people, and the right pick depends on your workflow.

-If the iPhone-first, private, search-everything description sounds like you, Siloe is free on the App Store.
+If the Apple-first, private, search-everything description sounds like you, Siloe is free on the App Store.